2013-14 Cavaliers / FirstMerit Scholarship Program Rules

 Following are the rules for the 2013-2014 Cavaliers/FirstMerit Scholarship Program:

-1. To be eligible for one (1) of the ten (10) scholarships awarded by the Cleveland Cavaliers and FirstMerit Bank, an applicant must attend high school in one of the following counties: Ashtabula, Cuyahoga, Erie, Geauga, Lake, Lorain, Medina, Portage, Summit or Stark; or one of the following communities: Ashland, Chardon, Huron, Kent, Middlefield, Orrville, Ravenna, Rittman, Sandusky, Streetsboro, Vermilion, Willard, or Wooster.
+1. To be eligible for one (1) of the ten (10) scholarships awarded by the Cleveland Cavaliers and FirstMerit Bank, an applicant must attend high school in one of the following counties in the state of Ohio: Ashtabula, Cuyahoga, Erie, Geauga, Lake, Lorain, Medina, Portage, Summit or Stark; or one of the following communities: Ashland, Chardon, Huron, Kent, Middlefield, Orrville, Ravenna, Rittman, Sandusky, Streetsboro, Vermilion, Willard, or Wooster.